Fall of Mazar-i-Sharif

 The fall of Mazar-i-Sharif (or Mazar-e-Sharif) in November 2001 resulted from the first major offensive of the Afghanistan War after American intervention.
 A push into the city of Mazar-i-Sharif in Balkh Province by the United Islamic Front for the Salvation of Afghanistan (Northern Alliance), combined with U.S. Army Special Forces aerial bombardment, resulted in the withdrawal of Taliban forces who had held the city since 1998.
 After the fall of outlying villages, and an intensive bombardment, the Taliban and al-Qaeda forces withdrew from the city.
-Several hundred pro-Taliban fighters were killed.
-Approximately 500 were captured, and approximately 1,000 reportedly defected.
+Approximately 300 Taliban fighters were killed and 250 were captured, and around 1,000 reportedly defected.
 The capture of Mazar-i-Sharif was the first major defeat for the Taliban.